K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Analysis and validation

 \subsection{Motion capture and sensor data}

 Before each experimental session, the motion capture system was calibrated according to the manufacturer's standard procedure, which involved calibrating the capture volume and setting the volume origin.
 The system was recalibrated whenever any camera was unintentionally disturbed by external factors.
-The force plates in the Bertec treadmill were subsequently reset, including leveling the treadmill and setting it to zero level in the Nexus software.
-The force plates were zeroed in Nexus each time the treadmill incline was changed.
-The retro-reflective markers, sEMG sensors and AUS transducers were positioned through palpation of bony landmarks and muscle tissue, referring to the guidelines of \cite{SENIAM} and \cite{MarkerPosition}.
-The sEMG and AUS signals were inspected at the beginning of each trial and monitored throughout, ensuring consistent quality.
+The force plates in the Bertec treadmill were subsequently reset, including leveling the treadmill and setting the level to zero in the Nexus software.
+The force plates were zeroed in the Nexus software each time the treadmill incline was changed.
+The retro-reflective markers, sEMG sensors and AUS transducers were positioned through palpation of bony landmarks and muscle tissue, according to the guidelines of \citet{SENIAM} and \citet{MarkerPosition}.
+The sEMG and AUS signals were inspected at the beginning of each trial and monitored throughout the experiment, ensuring consistent quality.